StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 The party entered the noodle shop.
 Inside, there were several long tables with benches, and in the back, they saw a kitchen filled with steam.
 Cooks were stretching and pulling noodles, and servers scurried back and forth with hot bowls of noodles.
 No one came to greet the party, so they sat down at a table next to several laughing peasant women.
 A server quickly sat down a pot of tea and a stack of cups and ran off again.

-"So, what's the plan?", Darella asked.
+"So, what's the plan?"
+Darella asked.

 "No plan.
 I'm just hoping for information," replied Yannhorn.

 "Shh," Mareak said.
 "Talk quietly.
 I'm scanning the room for relevant details."

-"Who put you in charge?", Yannhorn asked.
+"Who put you in charge?"
+Yannhorn asked.

 Mareak replied while looking around the room, "We need to execute a heist in a new and unfamiliar place.
 I think you should let the rogue lead."